SimVascular/simvascular.github.io-archive/source/documentation/python_interface/_modules_error_handling.md

 </pre>

 <br>
-### Try and Except Block ###
+### Try / Except Block ###
 Exceptions cause program termination unless they are explicitly caught and handled by a try and except block.
 Python executes code following the try statement as it would normally do.
-If an exception is generated in this code section the code following the except statement is executed and the program continues.
+If an exception is generated in this code section then the code following the except statement is executed and the program continues.

 The **TypeError** exception generated from using a string for the <i>radius</i> argument when creating a <b>Circle</b> segmentation is caught using a try/except block like this